cakephp/docs/en/views/themes.rst

 Theme template files need to be within a plugin with the same name.
 For example, the above theme would be found in **plugins/Modern/src/Template**.
-It's important to remember that CakePHP expects CamelCase plugin/theme names.
+It's important to remember that CakePHP expects PascalCase plugin/theme names.
 Beyond that, the folder structure within the **plugins/Modern/src/Template** folder is exactly the same as **src/Template/**.